MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/create-data-provider.md

 ## Namespace and folder structure

 Data providers can be distributed as a third party add-on or as a part of the Microsoft Mixed Reality Toolkit.
-The approval process for submissions of new data providers to the MRTK will vary on a case-by-case basis and will be communicated at the time of the initial proposal.
+The approval process for submissions of new data providers to MRTK will vary on a case-by-case basis and will be communicated at the time of the initial proposal.

 > [!Important]
 > If an input system data provider is being submitted to the [Mixed Reality Toolkit repository](https://github.com/Microsoft/MixedRealityToolkit-Unity), the